-Over 1 million items have been sold to Zalando via our Wardrobe App in 2019.
-As we are scaling this offer and making it available in the Fashion Store, we expect this number to grow but cannot pin down a specific number, as this is an offer that has never existed like this before.
-We consider the Wardrobe App as a complementary service that aims to deepen customer relationships.
+In 2020, we extended the life of over 340,000 fashion products by means of selling or donating via Pre-owned and Zircle.
+As we are scaling both Zircle and Pre-owned, we expect this number to grow in the following years, but cannot pin down a specific number, as this is an offer that has never existed like this before.
+We consider the Pre-owned Fashion Category as well as the Zircle as a complementary service that aims to deepen customer relationships.
 The granted credits at the return will drive additional frequency and customer lifetime value and ultimately our financial performance.